stephenajulu/julzinsight.co/content/_index.md

 seo:
   title: Julz Insight | Tech Solutions with Web, AI, Digital Transformation, Cloud & Open-Source Expertise
   description: >-
-   We build impactful tech products, brands, businesses, startups, and solutions that solve complex challenges.
+   We are a tech solotuions firm & lab based in Nairobi, Kenya that has over a decade of experience with Web, AI, Digital Transformation, Cloud & Open-Source Expertise.
+We build impactful tech products and solutions that solve complex challenges.
 Illuminating possibilities.
   extra:
     - name: 'og:type'
       value: website